hanabi/hanabi.github.io/docs/extras/special-finesses.md

 <AmbiguousFinessePassBack />

-- As a side note, you may be wondering why, in the above example, Cathy does not blind-discard her blue 2 from her *Finesse Position* instead of discarding her chop.
+- As a side note, you may be wondering why in the previous example Cathy does not blind-discard her blue 2 from her *Finesse Position* instead of discarding her chop.
 This is because it is possible that Cathy does **not** have the blue 2 on her *Finesse Position* and instead has some other unrelated playable card as a *Layered Finesse*.
 Thus, Cathy must play it safe and discard her chop.

 <br />